kelteseth/arewemodulesyet/Readme.md

 - 🐌 Planned but no estimation.
 Ask again in like 5 years.
 - 💀  Needs support old library/compiler/build tool to even start adding support for `modules`.
 - 🤡 Maintainer does want to keep it oldschool.
 No plan to update anytime soon.
-- 🪨 Is actually a `c` project so we will never see modules support, because `c` has no `modules` support.

 ### help_wanted
 - ✅ Yes